-The use of Recombinant DNA Technology (rDNA), including synthetic DNA, in the laboratory is highly regulated by the National Institutes of Health (NIH).
+The use of recombinant DNA technology (rDNA), including synthetic DNA, in the laboratory is highly regulated by the National Institutes of Health (NIH).
 Strict adherence to the NIH Guidelines For Research Involving Recombinant Or Synthetic Nucleic Acid Molecules is essential to maintain the proper regulatory oversight of rDNA at Dartmouth College.
 All recombinant or synthetic DNA research is required to have the approval of the Dartmouth Institutional Biosafety Committee (IBC), PRIOR to commencement of research.
 Click here to learn about the IBC approval process.

 In the context of the NIH Guidelines (Section I-B), recombinant and synthetic nucleic acids are defined as:

 (i) molecules that a) are constructed by joining nucleic acid molecules and b) that can replicate in a living cell, i.e., recombinant nucleic acids;

 (ii) nucleic acid molecules that are chemically or by other means synthesized or amplified, including those that are chemically or otherwise modified but can base pair with naturally occurring nucleic acid molecules, i.e., synthetic nucleic acids, or

 (iii) molecules that result from the replication of those described in (i) or (ii) above.